miraficus/.dotfiles/README.md

 My personal dotfiles.
 I made this for myself and it is not properly tested.

 ## Installing
-Use `./installpkg.sh` to install needed packages on Arch based distributions.
+Install paru from aur and then use `./installpkg.sh` to install needed packages on Arch based distributions.
 Then copy dotfiles manualy.

 ## Wallpapers